Frequently Asked Questions

 Can I have an advisor during the investigation and hearing process?

-Both parties have the right to have advisors present at all phases of process.
+Yes.
+Both parties have the right to have an advisor present at all phases of process.

-You have the right to choose either a Staff Advisor or a Hearing Advisor:
+In the non-Title IX complaint resolution process, you have the right to one Advisor of Choice.
+Additionally, you may choose either a Discrimination Policy Advisor or a Hearing Advisor:

-- Staff Advisor=W&L staff who have been trained to provide support and advice.
+- Discrimination Policy Advisor=W&L staff who have been trained to provide support and advice.

 - Hearing Advisor=law and undergraduate students who have been trained to provide support and advice.